githubjacky/telecom/manual/ssh_tunel_bdsrc_sql.md

 ```
 It will activate the prompt asking to input your passords in order to connect to the BDSRC
 HPC.
 After connect to the master, let the remote MySQL database connect to your local MySQL
 database through the port you just created.
-The local port 3336 can be customized as you
+The local port 3336 can be customized and
-want and just remember not to use 3306.
+just remember not to use 3306.
 While the remote port is fixed to 3306 since MySQL
-will listen to this port as default.
+will listen to this port by default.
 Plus, that's the reason why not setting the local port
 to 3306.
 To see the meaning of the flag: f, N and L, refer to the man page.

 ```sh